kzmr1002/padel-americano-generator/README.md

-# Padel Americano Tournament App
+# Padel Mexicano Tournament App

-This is a fully frontend-based application to manage and simulate an Americano-style padel tournament.
-Add players, define match rules, generate randomized matches, track scores, and view a live-updating leaderboard.
+A fully frontend-based application to manage and simulate a Mexicano-style padel tournament.
+Add players, define match rules, generate smart match pairings, track scores, and view a live-updating leaderboard.
 All in your browser.

 ---

+# About Mexicano Format

+In Mexicano tournaments, players are paired in a way that balances team strength and fairness.
+Higher-ranked players are distributed across matches to ensure fun and challenging games.
+Players take turns sitting out, and everyone gets a fair amount of playtime.
+Unlike Americano, pairings are not random but follow a strategic rotation based on current standings.

+---

 ## Features

 - Add any number of players
-- Set custom number of courts and points per match
+- Set custom number points per match
-- Randomized team matchups for each round
+- Smart and fair team matchups based on rankings
 - Automatic score calculation between teams
 - Keeps track of individual player scores
 - Live leaderboard after each round